 Stiles smacks his shoulder.

 “Seriously though, dude.
-What minimal reputation I have has least has some substance at this point.
+What minimal reputation I have at least has some substance at this point.
 If people know about us, all they’re gonna see me as is yet another pathetic person panting after the prom king.”

 “You keep calling me prom king,” Derek answers, eyes rolling.
 (As though he isn’t.)